canonical/certification-docs/Self-Test_Guide-16.04.rst

       process can take several minutes.

-   -  If the SUT does not have a BMC, you should power it on manually after clicking Acquire and Start Node.
+   -  If the SUT does not have a BMC, you should power it on manually after clicking Go.
 The SUT should then boot and install Ubuntu.
 This process can take several minutes.

 If MAAS has problems in any of the preceding steps, the SUT might not pass certification.
 For instance, certification requires that MAAS be able to